-- going missing from home or school - regular school absence/truanting - underage sexual activity - inappropriate sexual or sexualised behaviour - sexually risky behaviour, 'swapping' sex - repeat sexually transmitted infections - in girls, repeat pregnancy, abortions, miscarriage - receiving unexplained gifts or gifts from unknown sources - having multiple mobile phones and worrying about losing contact via mobile - online safety concerns such as youth produced sexual imagery or being coerced into sharing explicit images. - having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs) - changes in the way they dress - going to hotels or other unusual locations to meet friends - seen at known places of concern - moving around the country, appearing in new towns or cities, not knowing where they are - getting in/out of different cars driven by unknown adults - having older boyfriends or girlfriends - contact with known perpetrators - involved in abusive relationships, intimidated and fearful of certain people or situations - hanging out with groups of older people, or anti-social groups, or with other vulnerable peers - associating with other young people involved in sexual exploitation - recruiting other young people to exploitative situations

-- truancy, exclusion, disengagement with school, opting out of education altogether - unexplained changes in behaviour or personality (chaotic, aggressive, sexual) - mood swings, volatile behaviour, emotional distress - self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders - drug or alcohol misuse - · getting involved in crime - police involvement, police records - involved in gangs, gang fights, gang membership - injuries from physical assault, physical restraint, sexual assault.
+- going missing from home or school - regular school absence/truanting - underage sexual activity - inappropriate sexual or sexualised behaviour - sexually risky behaviour, 'swapping' sex - repeat sexually transmitted infections - in girls, repeat pregnancy, abortions, miscarriage - receiving unexplained gifts or gifts from unknown sources - having multiple mobile phones and worrying about losing contact via mobile - online safety concerns such as youth produced sexual imagery or being coerced into sharing explicit images. - having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs) - changes in the way they dress - going to hotels or other unusual locations to meet friends - seen at known places of concern - moving around the country, appearing in new towns or cities, not knowing where they are - getting in/out of different cars driven by unknown adults - having older boyfriends or girlfriends - contact with known perpetrators - involved in abusive relationships, intimidated and fearful of certain people or situations - hanging out with groups of older people, or anti-social groups, or with other vulnerable peers - associating with other young people involved in sexual exploitation - recruiting other young people to exploitative situations - truancy, exclusion, disengagement with school, opting out of education altogether - unexplained changes in behaviour or personality (chaotic, aggressive, sexual) - mood swings, volatile behaviour, emotional distress - self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders - drug or alcohol misuse - getting involved in crime - police involvement, police records - involved in gangs, gang fights, gang membership - injuries from physical assault, physical restraint, sexual assault.

-Female Genital Mutilation (FGM)
+Appendix 4 - Female Genital Mutilation (FGM)

 It is essential that staff are aware of FGM practices and the need to look for signs, symptoms and other indicators of FGM.
+If a member of staff, in the course of their work, discovers that an act of FGM appears to have been carried out, the member of staff must report this to the police.